Clinical Radiology ST3 Interview Questions 2026 | Medibuddy

 Each station rewards a different kind of thinking, so prepare them separately.

-For clinical prioritisation, work through scenarios where you have to triage competing requests, justify which patient or scan goes first, and articulate the radiological reasoning out loud.
-Examiners want to hear structured judgement, not a list.
+For Station 1 (Radiology Experience, Prioritisation and Image Review), work through scenarios where you have to triage competing requests, justify which patient or scan goes first, and articulate the radiological reasoning out loud, then practise talking through images with a systematic approach and clear differentials.
+Frame your radiology experience against the 2026 person specification, with concrete examples ready to evidence each point.

 Because each station is tightly timed, the difference between rehearsed and unrehearsed answers is stark.
 Practise to a clock.
 Give yourself the real station length, no pauses, no restarts.
 Record yourself, then watch it back: most candidates speak too fast, fail to signpost their structure, or trail off without a summary.
 Pair up with another applicant and run mock stations over the same video platform you’ll use on the day.